 "Oh, I think I can more than drink you under the table."
 Janeway's gaze doesn't waver; she doesn't blink as she stares Torres down.
-There is more than a little of the Maquis in her too.
-Torres wonders if the admiral realizes that maybe she is too wild for Starfleet, especially after seven unfettered years.
+There's more than a little of the Maquis in her too.
+Torres wonders if the admiral realizes that maybe she's too wild for Starfleet, especially after seven unfettered years.

-"So why _are_ you here, Kathryn."
-Torres watches Janeway's face as she calls her by her given name; she does not look comfortable with the familiarity, despite having invited the liberty.
-"Would you prefer admiral after all?"
+"So why are you here, Kathryn."
+Torres watches Janeway's face as she calls her by her given name; she doesn't look comfortable with the familiarity, despite having invited the liberty.
+"Would you prefer admiral, after all?"

 "Kathryn's fine."
-There is an edge running through Janeway's voice; her tone could cut glass.
-The glare she gives Torres as she sips at the steaming pinkness could shatter glass.
+There's an edge running through Janeway's voice; her tone could cut glass.
+The glare she gives Torres as she sips the steaming pinkness could shatter glass.

 Torres reaches for her drink, takes one small sip and nearly chokes at the rancid, penetrating taste of the sticky liquid.
 Spitting hers back into the glass, Janeway breaks up, even as her eyes start to water, from pain, Torres thinks, not from mirth.

 "My god.
 That's awful."
-Torres is laughing now too, laughing in a way she has not laughed for a very, very long time.
+Torres is laughing now too, laughing in a way she hasn't laughed for a very, very long time.